cprieto/roboblog/content/2016-09-07-Metabuilders-and-CMake.md

 target_link_libraries (hello libgreeter)
 ```

-You can see the pattern here, when using CMake functions put first the destination and later the sources.
+You can see the pattern here, when using CMake functions put first the destination and then the sources.

 Well, I think it is enough for today with simple CMake files, we will continue later with more about CMake.